B i o g r a p h y

 In fall 2018 she moved back to the D.C. area and started Tea and Honey, which quickly became a popular contra dance band.
 Soon afterward, she became the fiddler and harmony singer for Hannah Jaye and the Hideaways, expanding into folk/bluegrass and performing at venues such as Hill Country DC and the National Cherry Blossom Festival.
 With Steve Hickman, she co-led the Glen Echo Open Band – a dance band open to everyone that often numbers 30+ enthusiastic musicians.

-Rebecca is now back in Massachusetts, based in the Pioneer Valley, soaking in the area's rich contra traditions, and playing for monthly livestream concerts; more info here.
+Rebecca has been back in Massachusetts since March 2020, based in the Pioneer Valley, soaking in the area's rich contra traditions most intensely as mentee of David Kaynor.
+She plays for monthly livestream concerts solo and with esteemed locals; more info here.

 She is an experienced and engaging teacher, offering individual lessons and group workshops with an emphasis on building skills to connect with others through music and have fun.
 Since March 2020, she has taught a weekly drop-in common contra tunes workshop on Zoom; more info here.
 She was the featured New England and Scandinavian teacher at the Upper Potomac Fiddle Retreat in Shepherdstown, West Virginia in January 2020.